IntelRealSense/librealsense/doc/installation.md

   **Note**:

     * on graphic sub-system utilization:<br />
        *glfw3*, *mesa* and *gtk* packages are required if you plan to build the SDK's OpenGL-enabled examples.
 The *librealsense* core library and a range of demos/tools are designed for headless environment deployment.
-* `libudev-dev` installation is optional but recommended, when the `libudev-dev` is installed the SDK will use an event driven approach for triggering USB detection and enumeration, if not the SDK will use a timer polling approach which is less sensitive for device detection.
+    * `libudev-dev` installation is optional but recommended, when the `libudev-dev` is installed the SDK will use an event-driven approach for triggering USB detection and enumeration, if not the SDK will use a timer polling approach which is less sensitive for device detection.

   3. Run Intel Realsense permissions script from librealsense root directory:<br />
     `./scripts/setup_udev_rules.sh`